Ethanm-0371/Networks_Project/README.md

 - Make sure you create a server.
 - Then, other clients should put the local host IP (127.0.0.1).
 - WASD for movement Input.
 LMB to shoot.
-- B to Start the game (only the host).
 - E to Open the door.
 - ESC open Pause Screen. (only in Gameplay)